AphiweGans/PROG-PART-3---CHATBOT/README.md

 4.4 Scoring Criteria

 Score RangeFeedback Message10–12 correct"Great job!
 You're a cybersecurity pro!"6–9 correct"Good effort!
 Keep practising to stay safe online."0–5 correct"Keep learning to stay safe online!"

+## Initiating the Assessment

+The quiz may be initiated through any of the following user inputs: Start quiz, Play quiz, Quiz me, Test my knowledge.

+4.6 Interface Elements

+The assessment is rendered within a dedicated panel or child window, displaying the question number, question text, response controls, a running score, and progress indication.
+Correct and incorrect responses are differentiated through colour-coded feedback.
+Upon completion, a summary screen displays the final score together with an option to restart the assessment.